 A provider that serves a cheaper model in place of the one it promised is wearing a disguise.
 The network's auditors, the Golden Eyes (named for the fiery gaze that sees through any transformation), catch it.
 A validator decides whether to audit a reply using a coverage rate drawn from a threshold-BLS randomness beacon, a drand-style construction where no coalition can predict or steer the draw and no validator can move it by withholding.
 Because the draw is unpredictable and an audit can run any time in the reply's window, a provider cannot tell which replies are checked, so it cannot serve the real model only when watched.

-Verifier selection is model-aware: the verifier is drawn from other providers already serving the same model_root, since only a peer running the same model can teacher-force it.
-The verifier fetches the request and claimed output, runs one teacher-forced prefill, recomputes both fingerprints, and returns Accept or Reject.
+Verifier selection is model-aware: verifiers are drawn from other providers already serving the same model_root, since only a peer running the same model can teacher-force it.
+Every audit goes to two independent verifiers (picked from disjoint slices of the audit seed, so neither can predict the other).
+Each fetches the request and claimed output, runs one teacher-forced prefill, recomputes both fingerprints, and returns Accept or Reject, and the reply is Accepted only if both agree.

 An honest re-run scores essentially zero on both; a substituted model scores about 1.1 on the hidden-state check, an order-of-magnitude margin that is decisive on a single reply.
-Verifiers are paid a flat fee per audit regardless of verdict, so they are neutral, and validators slip in honeypot audits carrying a known-bad output; a verifier that rubber-stamps one is itself slashed.
+Because a lazy or colluding verifier cannot rubber-stamp a reply the honest second verifier would reject, the two-verifier agreement is the primary defense, and honeypot indistinguishability is no longer load-bearing.
+Verifiers are paid a flat fee per audit regardless of verdict, so they are neutral, and validators still slip in honeypot audits whose correct verdict is already known, as a complementary check.
+Two kinds catch the two ways a verifier can cheat: a known-bad output that must be rejected, so a verifier that rubber-stamps it is a lazy accepter, and a known-good output that must be accepted, so a verifier that flags it is a false-accuser trying to get honest providers slashed.
+Disagreeing with either is caught and ejected on the first occurrence.

 This is the part the cheap text checks could not reach.
 Commitment methods like TOPLOC and logprob spot-checks work only for autoregressive text, because they need a per-token distribution.
 Diffusion and flow models produce no such thing; they denoise a continuous latent over N steps.
 Prior image-inference checks lean on heavy zero-knowledge proofs, generic optimistic re-execution, or output fingerprinting; our move is a lightweight, diffusion-specific trajectory commitment: a Merkle root over (step, latent digest) at sampled steps plus the final latent.
 A verifier re-runs one reference denoising step and checks that its predicted next latent matches the committed one within a tolerance band, at cost rho of about 1/N.